 Inyova falls under the definition of an asset manager within the meaning of section 134a (1) no. 2 of the German Stock Corporation Act (AktG) and must therefore describe its participation policy under the meaning of section 134b of the German Stock Corporation Act (AktG).

-- There shall be no exchange of opinions with the corporate bodies and stakeholders of the company within the meaning of section 134b (1) no. 3 of the German Stock Corporation Act.
+- Exchange of opinions with the corporate bodies and stakeholders of the company in the meaning of § 134b para.
+1 no. 3 AktG:

-- In the event of conflicts of interest under the meaning of section 134b (1) no. 5 of the German Stock Corporation Act, disclosure is made to those concerned in accordance with the statutory provisions and further proceedings are clarified with them.
+In the event of a conflict of interest, disclosure is made to the parties concerned in accordance with the required legal provisions and a clarification of the further procedure is made with them.

 Inyova places a high emphasis on providing the best possible service at all times.
 For this reason, we consider it important to allow all customers and potential customers the opportunity to express criticism.
 With the following explanations, we would like to inform you of our complaints management system along with the handling process of any complaints.

 Complaints are here understood to mean any expression of dissatisfaction expressed by a customer or interested party to Inyova in conjunction with the provision of an investment service or an ancillary investment service.

 We require the following details in order to allow us to investigate and, if necessary, rectify a complaint: